-Protect you and your headgear from mould and bacteria
+Protect your headgear from mould and bacteria

 Mould and Bacteria will grow in any environment that is suitable.
 A dark moist space is sufficient to germinate dormant spores that are invisible to the human eye.